Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 ### Edit Your Post
 Similarly to the 'Create Post' form, users can alter their previous posts and resubmit them for approval.

+### Edit Your Profile
+Users are able to edit and maintain their own user profile, which consists of their name, location and a brief biography.

 **A detailed view of these features and their practical functionality is provided below in a sequence of images conducted during User Acceptance Testing.**

 ## Features left to implement